 Expected return on investment

-Poor credit history may not prevent you from getting a business loan, but you may only be able to qualify for high interest rates.
+Poor credit history may not prevent you from getting approved, but you may only be able to qualify for high-interest rates.

 Where to Get a Long-Term Business Loan

 These can be obtained through banks, the Small Business Administration (SBA), or alternative lenders.